LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 several instances of a same Block running simultaneously, for example several :ref:`Grapher <crappy_docs/blocks:grapher>` Blocks plotting different labels. :py:`<Block_name>` is the exact name of the Block, as given in Crappy's :ref:`API <api:api>`.
-The possible :py:`<arguments>` differ for every Block, the only way to know for sure is to **refer to the documentation** !
+The possible :py:`<arguments>` differ for every Block.
+The API reference lists the accepted arguments.

 ..
 Note::
-   To easily access the online documentation on a computer that has an internet access, simply type in a Python terminal :
+   To access the online documentation from a computer with internet access, type in a Python terminal:

      >>> import crappy
      >>> crappy.docs()

 In the case of the Fake Machine Block, its description is given in the API at :class:`crappy.blocks.FakeMachine`.
-As you can see, all its arguments are optional, and it outputs data over specific labels.
+Its arguments are optional, and it outputs data over specific labels.
 Let's still specify the :py:`cmd_label` argument.
-The code now looks as follows :
+The code now looks as follows:

 .. literalinclude:: /downloads/getting_started/crappy_syntax.py
    :language: python